FF-Q904 - Polisher Vevor - Free user manual and instructions

 - Keep work area clean.
 Cluttered areas invite injuries.

 - Observe work area conditions.
-Do not use machines in damp or wet lo Don't expose to rain.
+Do not use machines in damp or wet locations.
+Don't expose to rain.
 Keep work area well lighted.
-Do not use product in the presence of flammable gasses or liquids.
+Do not use product in the presence of flammable gases or liquids.

 - Keep children away.
-Children must never be allowed in the work area, [1] let them handle machines, tools, or extension cords.
+Children must never be allowed in the work area.
+Do not let them handle machines, tools, or extension cords.

 - Store idle equipment.
-When not in use, tools must be stored in a dry lot to inhibit rust.
+When not in use, tools must be stored in a dry place to inhibit rust.
 Always lock up tools and keep out of reach of children.

 - Use the right tool for the job.
 Do not attempt to force a small tool or